ReVibe-Energy/pyanura/README.md

     pip3 install -r requirements.txt

+(Optional) Install extra requirements needed to run the examples under `/examples`.

+    pip3 install -r requirements-extras.txt

 After that you should be able to launch the `anura` command-line insterface with the following command:

     python3 -m anura.cli

+## Running an example

+Assuming you have activated a virtual environment with all the required dependencies you can launch the examples from the `pyanura` root directory as follows:

+    python3 -m examples.forwarder --config examples/forwarder/example-config.json